Civil Defence Ireland

 Civil Defence Ireland (Cosaint Shibhialta na hÉireann) is the national civil defence organisation of Ireland.
 It is a statutory agency of the Irish Department of Defence and is administered by local authorities.
 It was established in 1951 in response to the threat of nuclear disaster posed by the atomic bomb following World War II.
 Today it is an emergency response and rescue agency whose purpose is to provide aid, assistance and relief in times of emergency or natural disaster.
 It may also support primary emergency response agencies namely the Garda Síochána, HSE National Ambulance Service, and local authority fire services when requested.
-Civil Defence Ireland consists almost entirely of volunteers, numbering 4500 as of February 2019.
+Civil Defence Ireland consists almost entirely of volunteers, numbering 2500 as of May 2023.

 History

 Civil Defence Ireland was established in 1951 in response to the threat of nuclear disaster posed by the atomic bomb.
 It was envisaged as a community based self-help organisation that could provide protection for the civilian population during times of war.
-One of its first notable roles following its foundation was to assist refugees fleeing violence in Northern Ireland as a result of the troubles.
+One of its first notable roles following its foundation was to assist refugees fleeing violence in Northern Ireland as a result of The Troubles.
 This involved providing accommodation and welfare services on both a local and national level.
-In addition the civil defence provided support during major emergencies such as the 1965 North Wall Depot Fire and the 1981 Stardust fire.
+In addition Civil Defence Ireland provided support during major emergencies such as the 1965 North Wall Depot fire and the 1981 Stardust fire.

 In the mid-1970s the main focus of the organisation started to shift with the establishment of a warden service.
 Volunteers were equipped and trained to monitor radiation levels that may occur in the event of a nuclear disaster.
 Following the Chernobyl Disaster in 1986, civil defence volunteers provided valuable monitoring to assess the consequences of the disaster on Ireland.

 By the start of the 1990s, with the threat of nuclear war and conflict receding, the organisation again began to change focus.
 A greater emphasis has since been placed on the role of civil defence to provide support within their communities in particular during major events and emergencies.
 During the 2000s and 2010s civil defence played a major role in assisting during severe weather events such as storms and flooding.